clocasto/react-formulize/readme.md

 ## <a href="tests"></a>Tests

   Run `npm run pack` for full linting, transpiling, and testing.
   Run `npm test` for just tests.

 ## <a href="contributing"></a>Contributing

 Implement any changes in the src/ files and use `npm run build` to build the dist/ directory.

 Please use the AirBNB style guide for consistency.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
-Thanks!
+Thanks!!

 ## <a href="license"></a>License